July 7, 2016

 "People who tend to want to be in the arts or graphic design are people who really are aware of the visual and textual things around them at all times," said Sloan W. Kelly, associate dean of faculty for Southern New Hampshire University's Graphic Design and Communications program.

 Finally, you might prefer to choose a concentration in 3D modeling and animation, which helps you learn state-of-the-art techniques for creating video game and movie visual effects.
-Courses within the concentration teach digital sculpting, interactive animation, and the full process of creating a 3D character.

-SNHU graphic design instructors are all active in their fields, Kelly said, which means they bring up-to-the-minute knowledge of what employers and clients are looking for.
 You can learn everything from sketching concepts by hand to using sophisticated software to make 3D models and complex interactive animations.
 By the time you receive your bachelor's degree through the graphic design online program, you'll have full digital and print portfolios to share with potential clients.
 Many designers choose to do freelance work, either as full-time job or in addition to another job, and having a complete, attractive online portfolio can be an important tool for attracting clients.

 "It's important for them to have a well-rounded background for any sort of business," Kelly said.